 The Group will reinforce its overseas business development, regarding the global market as a growth area.
-Starting with an expansion to North America, it is now focusing on business development in the Asian markets such as rapidly growing China and South Korea.
-In addition to the offshore service which helps companies improve their cost competitiveness, the Group will develop the call center service, digital marketing service and e-commerce support service for overseas markets, utilizing its personnel, well familiar with the Asian market, and its business expertise and know-how which it acquired through its long experience in the Japanese market, in order to establish its uniqueness and predominance in the global market.
+Starting with an expansion into North America, we are now focusing on business development in China, South Korea, as well as Southeast Asia and Europe.
+In addition to the offshore services that help companies improve their cost competitiveness, the Group will carry out wide-ranging BPO services, including one-stop E-commerce services for overseas markets, utilizing our partner companies and personnel, who are very familiar with each market, and our business expertise and know-how which we have acquired through our long experience in the Japanese market, in order to establish our uniqueness and predominance in the global market.